-Technical Summary The "Ger Community Resilience Project (GCRP)" aims to enhance the resilience of communities in eight Khoroos of Ulaanbaatar to floods caused by snowmelt, bursting springs and melting permafrost.
-This will be done through the four components below: Component 1: Enhance the policy and regulatory environment at the national and city level to reduce risks and enhance adaptive capacity in the future (USD 231,562); Component 2: Build capacity at the national, city and community level to adapt now and in the future (USD 317,310); Component 3: Reduce risks from flooding through physical infrastructure in the target areas (USD 5,623,898); Component 4: Improve and enhance the knowledge base to sustain and replicate the project's gains (USD 471,592).
-Requested financing overview: Project/Programme Execution Cost: USD 697,470 Total Project/Programme Cost: USD 7,341,831
+2. The objective of the project is to is to enhance the resilience of communities in eight subdistricts of Ulaanbaatar to floods caused by snowmelt, bursting springs and melting permafrost.

+3. The project includes four main components: (i) Enhance the policy and regulatory environment at the national and city level to reduce risks and enhance adaptive capacity in the future; (ii) Build capacity at the national, city and community level to adapt now and in the future; (iii) Reduce risks from flooding through physical infrastructure in the target areas; and (iv) Improve and enhance the knowledge base to sustain and replicate the project's gains.